 CYC065 is a selective, second-generation inhibitor of CDK2/9 that causes apoptotic death of cancer cells at sub-micromolar concentrations and is bioavailable via oral and intravenous routes.
 Antitumor efficacy has been achieved in vivo with once a day oral dosing at well tolerated doses.
-CYC065 is mechanistically similar but has much higher dose potency, in vitro and in vivo, improved metabolic stability and longer patent protection than seliciclib, Cyclacel's first-generation CDK2/9 inhibitor.
+CYC065 is mechanistically similar but has much higher potency, in vitro and in vivo, improved metabolic stability and longer patent protection than seliciclib, Cyclacel's first-generation CDK2/9 inhibitor.
 Translational biology data support development of CYC065 as a stratified medicine for solid and liquid tumors.
-CYC065 has been shown to inhibit CDK9-dependent oncogenic and leukemogenic pathways, including MYCN, a protein encoding gene, and mixed lineage leukemia rearrangements, or MLL-r.
-CYC065 and seliciclib both suppress the MCL-1-mediated survival pathway in cancer cells, leading to rapid induction of apoptosis in MCL-1 dependent cancer cells and reversal of drug resistance associated with the addiction of cancer cells to cyclin E, a partner protein of CDK2.
+CYC065 has been shown to inhibit CDK9-dependent oncogenic and leukemogenic pathways, including MYCN and mixed lineage leukemia rearrangements, or MLL-r.
+CYC065 and seliciclib both suppress the Mcl-1-mediated survival pathway in cancer cells, leading to rapid induction of apoptosis in Mcl-1 dependent cancer cells and reversal of drug resistance associated with the addiction of cancer cells to cyclin E, a partner protein of CDK2.

-CYC065 is in an ongoing, first-in-human, Phase 1 trial to assess its safety, tolerability, pharmacokinetics and pharmacodynamics in patients with advanced solid tumors.
-In addition to determining safety and recommended dosing for Phase 2, the study aims to investigate CYC065's effects on the MCL-1 biomarker, which is implicated in the evolution of resistance in cancer.
-Evidence of target engagement with prolonged MCL-1 suppression in peripheral blood cells was observed in patient samples from the study, as well as decreases in kinase substrate phosphorylation and increases in PARP cleavage, which were consistent with the Company's preclinical data.
-The trial is being conducted at the Dana Farber Cancer Institute in Boston and the principal investigator is Geoffrey I. Shapiro, M.D.
+CYC065 is in an ongoing, first-in-human, single agent, ascending dose, Phase 1 trial to assess its safety, tolerability, pharmacokinetics and pharmacodynamics in patients with advanced solid tumors.
+In addition to determining safety and recommended dosing for Phase 2, the study aims to investigate CYC065's effects on the Mcl-1 biomarker, which is implicated in the evolution of resistance in cancer.
+In part 1 of the study, prolonged reduction of Mcl-1 was observed in 11 out of 13 patients treated at the recommended Phase 2 dose, or RP2D following a single dose of CYC065, which was generally well tolerated.
+Preliminary anticancer activity was observed in 6 patients, of which 5 were treated at the RP2D and 3 of which were reported by investigators to have molecular features of their cancers associated with CYC065's mechanism of action, including overexpression or amplification of Mcl-1, MYCN and/or cyclin E. The trial is being conducted at the Dana Farber Cancer Institute in Boston.
+Part 2 of the Phase 1 translational study will evaluate additional dosing schedules in patients with advanced solid tumors, in particular those tumors with amplification of Mcl-1, MYCN and/or cyclin E, including subsets of high grade serous ovarian and uterine cancers.
+Biospecimens will be collected for assessment of biomarkers related to CYC065's mechanism of action.